NREL/EnergyPlus/README.md

 As this is a public repository, you are free to fork it to your own Github account.
 If you actively do development that you'd like to contribute back, be sure to do work in a separate branch than develop, and provide a pull request when the code is ready.
 There will be a paperwork step before the EnergyPlus development team is able to do the code review and eventually merge into the main development line.

-# Building Packages
+# Building Installer Packages

-A separate, still private repository, contains many binary pieces that are eventually included in the installer packages.
+Buildling an installer package is simply a matter of compiling the "Package" target.
+On Windows you must have the NSIS tool installed first.
+On Mac you must install PackageMaker.
+Once the appropriate packaging tool is installed, use the CMake interface to turn on the "BUILD\_PACKAGE" option and regenerate the project.
+A separate repository contains many binary pieces that are downloaded during the process of compilling the installer.
 These are being transitioned to build from source where possible, in which case they will end up in this repository along with the other source.
-During this transition period, packages won't easily be buildable by external developers.
-If you are in need of building an installer, consult the development team through the Helpdesk for assistance.
+Because this content is automatically downloaded from a separate GitHub repository during the packaging process, you will need to have an internet connection while generating an installer.
+The completed installer package will be copied into the root of the build directory.

 # Building EnergyPlus